Fellow-Consulting-AG/docapp-docs/docs/de/example/gmail-import.md

 ![](/_images/example/email import/WF_email-import_Mailbox1.png)

-Before extracting the attachment to DOC² you have to add a custom Function.
+Before extracting the attachment to Docbits (Doc²) you have to add a custom Function.
 Just paste the following JavaScript code into it:

 ``` Javascript
 for (item of items) {